-- In the event of unforeseeable incidents resulting in the cancellation of a Test city or center, or insufficient or extra number of candidates opting to appear from a particular Test Centre, the Convenor, CLAT reserves the right to cancel such a City/ Centre and shift the applicant to an another City/ Cente.
+- In the event of unforeseeable incidents resulting in the cancellation of a Test city or centre, or insufficient or extra number of candidates opting to appear from a particular Test Centre, the Convenor, CLAT reserves the right to cancel such a City/ Centre and shift the applicant to an another City/ Cente.

 - The CLAT 2020 Application Fee is non-refundable and non-adjustable.

-- Over 59,300 candidates appeared in the CLAT 2018 for LLB and LLM seats, with around 300-500 students attempting at each test center.
+- Over 59,300 candidates appeared in the CLAT 2018 for LLB and LLM seats, with around 300-500 students attempting at each test centre.
 And last year there were 260 test venues across the country.

-- Participating National Law Universities reserve the right to change the total number of seats and break-up of seats as per their policy before the final allotment.
+- Participating in National Law Universities reserve the right to change the total number of seats and break-up of seats as per their policy before the final allotment.
 The reservation policy is subject to change as decided by the concerned Government from time to time.